Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 \begin{proof}[Proof of Corollary \ref{cor:main_2}] First, we briefly demonstrate that the fixed point map $\Phi: P \to X$ is well-defined.
 To this end, choose an arbitrary $u \in P$.
 Since $\{u\}$ is obviously a bounded subset of $P$ there, by assumption, exists a strongly equivalent metric $d_u$ such that $F_u:X \to X$ is a contraction.
 Thus the contraction principle implies that $F_u$ has a unique fixed point $\Phi(u) \in X$.
 Note that the strong equivalence of $d$ and $d_u$ guarantees that $X$ is complete with respect $d_u$.

 Next, let us prove (local Lipschitz) continuity of $u \mapsto \Phi(u)$.
-Therefore, let $u \in P$ and choose a bounded and closed\footnote{Later in the above proof $B$ will play the role of $P$ in Theorem \ref{thm:main_1} and therefore we have to guarantee that $B$ constitutes a complete metric space.} neighborhood of $u \in P$, e.g.~$B := K_1(u)$.
+Therefore, let $u \in P$ and choose a bounded and closed\footnote{Later $B$ will play the role of $P$ (cf.~Theorem \ref{thm:main_1}) and therefore we have to guarantee that $B$ constitutes a complete metric space.} neighborhood of $u \in P$, e.g.~$B := K_1(u)$.
 Since (local Lipschitz) continuity is preserved when passing to a strongly equivalent metric it suffices to show the desired result for the metric $d_{B}$.
 Now, the restriction $F\big|_{X \times B}$ satisfies readily the assumptions of Theorem \ref{thm:main_1} (with respect to the metric $d_{B}$).
 Thus we can conclude that $\Phi$ is continuous at $u \in P$, and---under assumption (d)---that $\Phi$ is even locally Lipschitz.

 Finally, let $B \subset P$ be an arbitrary bounded subset of $P$.
 We have to show that $\Phi(B)$ is relatively compact in $X$.
 Due to assumption (b) we can choose a strongly equivalent metric $d_{B}$ on $X$.
 Again it suffices to prove that $\Phi(B)$ is relatively compact with respect to $d_{B}$.
 Hence, by the same argument as above, we may consider the restriction $F\big|_{X \times B}$ instead of $F$, and infer from Theorem \ref{thm:main_1} that $\Phi(B)$ is relatively compact. \end{proof}